-It often seems that supporters and opponents of the Akaka bill "talk past" each other.
+It often seems that supporters and opponents of Hawaiian sovereignty, and/or the Akaka bill, "talk past" each other.
 That happens partly because supporters of the bill are powerful, wealthy institutions who let their money do the talking (advertising and lobbying) and prefer not to allow the voices of their opponents to be heard.
 For the first five years the Akaka bill was pending in Congress, there were zero public debates except for very rare small forums at private clubs where both supporters and opponents were members.

 Occasionally a supporter or opponent of the bill would publish a major essay responding to a major essay previously published by an opponent or supporter in the same newspaper.
 These "dialogs" were not usually planned to be dialogs -- they simply happened when one writer responded to another writer a few days or weeks later.
 These dialogs are valuable because they show conflicting opinions and allegations of fact on specific issues, where later writers directly respond to earlier ones.
 Occasionally there are rebuttals.